CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/APIs.rst

 API functions
 =======================
-The Gym api is the same as the OpenAi Gym.
-We build out the traffic simulator environment based on OpenAI Gym API.
+Upon the CBEngine, we provide APIs that shares the similar parameters as the OpenAi Gym environment.

 ===============
-Initialize
+Simulation Initialization
 ===============
 .. code-block:: python